 The Research Help Desk is located on the main floor of the library near the open computers (see map).
 This is where you can get in-person help with finding library materials, getting started researching a topic, formatting citations, and more.
 The Research Help Desk is staffed by Student Assistants and an on-call librarian.

-A librarian can assist you Monday through Thursday 8am to 6pm and Friday from 10am to 4pm.
+A librarian can assist you Monday through Thursday 10am to 4pm.
 Outside of these hours a Student Assistant can help you get started or arrange for a librarian to get in touch with on the next business day.

 The library provides research assistance to students, faculty, and staff through a variety of in person and online methods.
 Services include working with patrons to identify information needs, find and evaluate sources, create search strategies, manage research, give proper credit to sources, and conduct other research related activities.
 Our staff do not conduct research for users, but rather they facilitate the development of patrons’ information literacy skills by teaching them how to conduct research themselves.
 In addition, library staff do not assist with proofreading or writing mechanics nor interpret statistical, legal, or medical information.